-In the second phase of the study we conducted a semi-structured personal interview with eight (8) of the Preschool teachers who answered the questionnaire.
-The interview, developed by Israeli researchers (Spektor-Levy et al., 2011), examined the Preschool teachers' attitudes regarding the application of S&T program by them.
-The interview lasted about 30-45 minutes and dealt with scientific content, teaching methods and methods of action of the Preschool teacher in teaching science in Preschool.
-We added to the original questionnaire questions regarding the frequency of scientific activity in the Preschool, the learning environment, the scientific equipment, familiarity with the scientific materials in the Preschool, the attitudes towards its implementation, the implementation of the program goals and difficulties arising while teaching science.
-The questionnaire appears in table 1.
+In the second phase of the study, we conducted semi-structured personal interviews with eight of the preschool teachers who had completed the questionnaire.
+The interviews lasted about 30-45 minutes.
+The interview, developed by Israeli researchers (Spektor-Levy et al., 2011), examined the preschool teachers’ attitudes regarding their application of S&T program, including scientific content, teaching methods and activities.
+To the original questionnaire, we added questions regarding the frequency of scientific activities in the preschool, the learning environment, scientific equipment used, familiarity with the scientific educational materials used, implementation of the program goals, and difficulties arising while teaching the program.

-Table 1.
+Table 1: S&T Education Questionnaire Statements with Means and Standard Deviations